mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

 In addition to reading the following questions, read [Debugging generators](https://specificlanguages.com/posts/debugging-generators/){{ blog('sl') }}.

-!!! warning "MPS can't resolve the import XY.[^3]"
+!!! warning "MPS can't resolve the import XY."

     The solution that contains the class has to be added as a runtime solution (see [here](https://mps-support.jetbrains.com/hc/en-us/community/posts/360004217260/comments/360000621000)).